pulp/pulpcore/docs/plugin_dev/api-reference/content-app.rst

 If content needs to be served from within the :term:`Distribution`'s base_path, overriding the :meth:`~pulpcore.plugin.models.Distribution.content_handler` and :meth:`~pulpcore.plugin.models.Distribution.content_handler_directory_listing` methods in your Distribution is an easier way to serve this content.
+The :meth:`~pulpcore.plugin.models.Distribution.content_handler` method should return an instance of `aiohttp.web_response.Response` or a `pulpcore.plugin.models.ContentArtifact`.

 Creating your Handler
 ---------------------